SakshithVarambally/Samsung_PD_Training/README.md

 <img width="1085" alt="yosys" src="https://github.com/SakshithVarambally/Samsung_PD_Training/blob/d3b5e3b7c5d9662f51348f8a8f340fbb880de6b8/day22/repoert_clocjk_timing_skew.png">

+Skew" represents the time difference between the arrival of the clock signal at these two pins

+Here the skew value of 0.24 indicates that there is a timing delay between when the clock signal arrives at the two pins, with a4_reg pin lagging behind a3_reg pin by 0.24 units of time.

 *report_clock_timing -type latency*
+====

 The "report_clock_timing -type latency" command generates a report with a specific emphasis on clock latency.
 This report offers insights into the elements of the clock network related to latency, which can have implications for the overall performance of the design.